erSubhashThapa/100daysofcode/r1-log.md

 # #100DaysOfCode Log - Round 1 - Dashiell Bark-Huss

+## Day 58
+### 2/27/19

+- **Pomodoro:**

+   I spent some time reading about asynchronous functions and promises after coding yesterday.
+But, rhanks to a fellow participant of #100daysofcode, I figured out my `Uncaught (in promise) DOMException.` [@montyDev_](https://twitter.com/montyDev_) replied to my tweet:

+   >Maybe it has to do with the new chrome policy about autoplay, i had the same error when i was building the simon game.
+Try testing it in other browsers as well

+   So I tested in Firefox and I didn't get an error.
+In Safari I got a similar error but it had more information.
+So I searched it and @montyDev_ was right.
+I found out that both Chrome and Safari have restrictions on autoplaying audio elements.

    From [bitmovin.com](https://bitmovin.com/play-not-play-new-autoplay-policies-safari-11-chrome-64/) on Chrome's autoplay policy, bold added for emphasis:
    > ...unmuted **autoplay requires any of the following conditions** to be fulfilled: